 Urvashi Temple

 Badri Vishal was chosen as the spot for meditation for the twins Nar and Narayan where both the brothers had performed severe penance.
 One Hindu mythology talks about the fact that once when they were deep in meditation Lord Indra had sent a group of maidens or Apsaras from heaven to distract them from their divine state of penance.
-In order to oppose this Narayan slashed the thigh of his left leg and created innumerable beautiful natural female spirits and each of them was more beautiful than the other.
-The most beautiful of the lot was Urvashi who lead these female spirits to Indra and broke his pride at a pond near Charanpaduka and a temple was created to commemorate the beautiful goddess.
+To oppose this Narayan slashed the thigh of his left leg and created innumerable beautiful natural female spirits and each of them was more beautiful than the other.
+The most beautiful of the lot was Urvashi who led these female spirits to Indra and broke his pride at a pond near Charanpaduka and a temple was created to commemorate the beautiful goddess.

 Joshimath